tferrari92/automate-all-the-things/README.md

 As you can see in the diagram, we'll be deploying an EKS Kubernetes cluster in AWS.
 Inside the cluster we'll have three environments where our app will be deployed with it's required K8S resources.
 The app in each environment will be accesible to the public internet through a Load Balancer.

+Our app is a very simple static website, but I'm not spoiling it for you.
+You'll have to deploy it to see it.

 <br/>

 ## Tools we'll be using